Cutting wasted kits by 9.7% with sample collection redesign

 Found root causes with the lab to target fixes

-- 5% didn’t have patient date of birth written on the sample device necessary to match the kit with the patient.
+- 5% of kits didn't have the patient's date of birth on the sample device, making them unidentifiable.

 - 5% had unusable or missing samples.

-- A patient survey showed many felt the instructions were complex.
+- A patient survey showed many found the instructions complex.

 Linked kits to patients with activation codes to stop ID errors

-- Patient enters a 5-digit activation code online instead of writing date of birth on the device.
+- Patients enter a five-digit activation code online instead of writing date of birth on the device.
 This speeds setup, removes handwriting errors, and enables real-time validation.

-- The system validates the code against our database and links the kit to the patient, so the lab identifies the sample on receipt.
+- The system validates the code against the database and links the kit to the patient, so the lab identifies the sample on receipt.

 - With a valid code, patients follow step-by-step online instructions to collect and return the sample.

-- With an invalid code, the system blocks progress and offers fixes (recheck, find code, contact support).
+- With an invalid code, the system blocks progress and offers fixes.
 The system requires activation for every kit, addressing the unidentifiable 5% by forcing identification.

 Redirected patients online via kit design to reduce paper-first mistakes

-- I overhauled the kit to align with Genomics’ new Health Insights brand identity, meeting patient expectations and fostering trust in the kit.
+- I overhauled the kit to align with Genomics' new Health Insights brand identity, meeting patient expectations and fostering trust.

 - DNAGenotek supplied the sample device inside the kit which included the paper instructions.
 Regulations prevented removal.

-- To mitigate the risk of paper-instruction use and skipping activation altogether, I added a prominent QR code and additional prompts that directed patients online instead.
+- To mitigate the risk of patients using paper instructions and skipping activation, I added a prominent QR code and additional prompts directing patients online instead.

-- Analytics showed that 65% of the policyholders who enrolled were mobile users, so I prioritised a mobile experience while supporting desktop-use likely preferred by older patients.
+- Analytics showed 65% of enrolled policyholders were mobile users, so I prioritised a mobile experience while supporting desktop use likely preferred by older patients.

 Built step-by-step instructions to lower collection errors

-To address unusable or missing samples, I designed progressively disclosed online instructions with one or two actions per page with simplified language.
+- To address unusable or missing samples, I designed progressively disclosed online instructions with one or two actions per page, using simplified language.

-- These responded to browser preferences such as larger text for individual accessibility and were fully keyboard-focusable.
+- Instructions responded to browser preferences such as larger text for individual accessibility and were fully keyboard-focusable.

 - I included DNAGenotek's illustrations as a quick way to enhance comprehension.